Regional Planning

 Recognizing the need for better land-use decisions, and the limitations of effective municipal governance, the New Jersey Legislature has passed an impressive succession of laws to promote regional planning.

 Through these efforts, the Legislature showed its willingness to retrieve powers it had earlier delegated to the municipalities under the Municipal Land Use Law and other statutes in order to transform land-use governance in specific locations.
-The most significant statutes in this series are: Hackensack Meadowlands Development Act (1969), the Pinelands Protection Act (1979) and the Highlands Water Protection and Planning Act (2004).
+The most significant statutes in this series are the Hackensack Meadowlands Development Act (1969), the Pinelands Protection Act (1979) and the Highlands Water Protection and Planning Act (2004).
 Together these regional areas comprise 2,800 square miles, or 37 percent of the state’s land area.
 Regional planning occurs in a less comprehensive manner on the county level, authorized by the New Jersey County Planning Enabling Act (1935).
 Other groups of municipalities have formed voluntary regional planning organizations in areas including the Sourland Mountain Area and the Great Swamp Watershed.

 In 2012, after Hurricane Sandy devastated the New Jersey Shore, that area became a new focus for conversations around regional planning.
 To help inform the discussion, New Jersey Future has built a resource page focused on rebuilding a resilient shore.

-See all Future Facts and Articles in this category »
+See all New Jersey Future Blog posts and articles in this category »

 Reports, Presentations and Testimony